btaba/blog/_posts/2018-05-15-recursive-context-managers.md

 ## So what was the problem?

 The problem I had was that I needed to enter context managers all at the same time in a nested data structure.

-If we simply wanted to enter a lot of context managers at the same time, we could start off by doing something like this:
+If we wanted to enter a lot of context managers at the same time, we could start off by doing something like this:

 ```python
 with open('test1.txt', 'w') as f1,\